A person with long hair tied back, wearing a checkered shirt, smiles slightly against a light, neutral background.

-Nutrition & Potential Health Benefits of Oats
+Nutrition and Potential Health Benefits of Oats

 It’s the grain that’s on nearly everyone’s breakfast rotation – oats!
 Also known as Avena sativa, oats are widely cultivated in North America and Northern Europe.
 What is considered the “grain” is actually the edible seed of oat grass.
 While it’s less popular than wheat and rice around the globe, it is highly prized for its nutrient density and widely enjoyed as a cereal grain.
+The potential health benefits of oats are plentiful, and in this article we will share why.

 Key Nutrients in Oats

 Oats are an incredibly nutrient dense grain and among one of the highest dietary sources of manganese, a key mineral critical for metabolism, bone health, and inflammatory balance.
 One half-cup serving provides twice the recommended daily allowance of this important trace mineral.
-Oats are also high in two other bone-strengthening nutrients, phosphorus and magnesium, as well as copper, zinc, iron, vitamin B1 (thiamin), and two forms of vitamin E: tocopherols and tocotrienols.

 Interestingly, oats offer a good balance of all three macronutrients, offering essential amino acids (protein building blocks), unsaturated fatty acids, and slow-burning complex carbohydrates.
 Oats are probably most known and appreciated for their dietary fiber, as they are a great source of a soluble fiber called beta-glucan, which forms a viscous gel in the digestive tract.
 This kind of fiber has been shown to benefit cardiovascular health, gut health, blood sugar balance, and immune health.